Flamengo fans angered by rock star's rude gesture

-SAO PAULO Chad Smith, the drummer for U.S. rock band Red Hot Chili Peppers, has apologized to Flamengo fans after he caused outrage in Brazil by wiping his backside with the club's shirt.
+SAO PAULO Chad Smith, the drummer for U.S. rock band Red Hot Chili Peppers, has apologised to Flamengo fans after he caused outrage in Brazil by wiping his backside with the club's shirt.

 Smith made the gesture - which was filmed and went viral on the internet - at a drum clinic in Belo Horizonte last week.